 Change Data Capture (CDC) is an important part of responsive integration and data replication solution.
 As the name implies, the CDC tool or process detects the changes made in one system, then sends them to the messaging or middleware platforms, which in turn deliver the change events to registered consumer apps.

-Polling is most always easier to implement and tune for DIY solutions, but results in higher latency and empty compute cycles burned when there is no change.
+Polling is almost always easier to implement and tune for DIY solutions, but results in higher latency and empty compute cycles burned when there is no change.

-Triggers fire right away and could often be considered good candidates for capturing the change and pushing it to the external systems, however they execute within each process (job) that performs the change, and could significantly slow down the batch processes that modify large number of records within short period of time.
+Triggers fire right away and could often be considered good candidates for capturing the change and pushing it to the external systems, however, they execute within each process (job) that performs the change, and could significantly slow down the batch processes that modify a large number of records within a short period of time.

 Listeners are typically harder to implement, but once developed and tested this approach results in better compromise for latency and IBM i system resource utilization.

-The database polling, naturally, involves periodically executing the queries to pull the latest changes from the database.
-On the surface it’s an easy way to detect and send the changes in IBM i tables, as long as there’s a reliable last changed date / time stamp column.
-However as we start digging a bit deeper into design the solution quickly becomes more involved.
-Most polling solutions involve tagging the successfully processed records, or at a minimum saving the last time stamp and / or a table key processed during the previous poll, so the next poll would start where the previous run left off.
+Database polling, naturally, involves periodically executing the queries to pull the latest changes from the database.
+On the surface it’s an easy way to detect and send the changes in IBM i tables, as long as there’s a reliable last changed date/time stamp column.
+However, as we start digging a bit deeper into design the solution quickly becomes more involved.
+Most polling solutions involve tagging the successfully processed records, or at a minimum saving the last time stamp and/or a table key processed during the previous poll, so the next poll would start where the previous run left off.
 This could be problematic for legacy databases especially for the tables without primary keys (yes there are quite a few of these still out there!).

 The processing lag is directly correlated with the polling interval.
-For business processes that require near real time integrations, the polling intervals should be fairly short, but should not be too short – otherwise we are running a risk of starting new poller instance before the previous one completes.
+For business processes that require near real-time integrations, the polling intervals should be fairly short, but should not be too short – otherwise, we are running a risk of starting a new poller instance before the previous one completes.

-The journal polling requires periodic dump and analysis of DB2 journal entries added since the last polling run.
-This method may solve some of the issue of DB polls and determine the changes even if the table has no date / time columns.
-Conceptually it follows the DB polling paradigm with similar pros and cons, however the complexity of extracting, parsing, and processing the journal entries makes it a less popular option.
-Several commercial CDC tools rely on this approach (as opposed to real time listeners or triggers).
+The journal polling requires periodic dumping and analysis of DB2 journal entries added since the last polling run.
+This method may solve some of the issues of DB polls and determine the changes even if the table has no date/time columns.
+Conceptually it follows the DB polling paradigm with similar pros and cons, however, the complexity of extracting, parsing, and processing the journal entries makes it a less popular option.
+Several commercial CDC tools rely on this approach (as opposed to real-time listeners or triggers).